DFE-Digital/school-based-nurseries-prototype/README.md

-# Expression of interest prototype
+# School based nuseries prototype

-All designs, content and prototypes for the Expression of interest (EOI) project.
+All designs, content and prototypes for the School based nuseries.

 ## GOV.UK Prototype Kit